-This course is located at YOGAAT THE MILL STUDIO 312, 100 WHITING ST. Step by step, learn the basics and the true meaning of yoga with short lectures.
+3/22 - 4/24/18 This course is being moved back to campus in the multipurpose room in Green Woods Hall, room 128.
+Step-by-step, learn the basics and the true meaning of yoga with short lectures.
 You will come away with the knowledge, practice of breathwork, postures with proper alignment, and meditation.
 "On or off the mat you will be able to practice".
 Essential oils are used for relaxation.
 Any allergies, please let the instructor know.